-RBPS 15 - Reporting of Significant Security Incidents and RBPS 16 - Significant Security Incidents and Suspicious Activities complement each other and address the importance of developing protocols and procedures to promptly and adequately identify, investigate and report all significant security incidents and suspicious activities to the appropriate facility personnel, local law enforcement, and/or DHS, as well as to maintain records of all significant security incidents and suspicious activities in or near the site.
+RBPS 15 - Reporting of Significant Security Incidents and RBPS 16 - Significant Security Incidents and Suspicious Activities complement each other and address the importance of developing protocols and procedures for promptly and adequately identifying, investigating, reporting, and maintaining records of all significant security incidents and suspicious activities in or near the site.

-The easiest way for a facility to prepare its employees to do their part is to clearly explain to its employees, and especially its security staff, how to identify, respond to, and report the incident or activity.
-For example, a facility can establish written procedures regarding security incidents and train employees on these protocols as part of a facility awareness training.
-It is important to understand what a facility considers to be a significant security incident or suspicious activity.
+The easiest way for a facility to prepare its employees to do their part is to clearly explain to them, and especially to its security staff, how to identify, respond to, and report the incident or activity.
+This can be achieved by security measures that include establishing protocols for:

 Significant Security Incidents (Physical and Cyber)